GitCrush/cranky/README.md

 ## Important Notice on Data Privacy and Responsibility

-When you use Cranky, the contents of your Anki cards—including front, back, and any linked media are transmitted to a remote server for the purpose of generating symbolic memory palace scenes.
+When you use Cranky, the contents of your Anki cards—including front, back, and any linked media are transmitted to and stored on a remote server for the purpose of generating symbolic memory palace scenes.
 As part of this process, your data may be submitted to third-party services such as OpenAI and Replicate via their respective APIs.

 You should only select and submit cards containing content you are comfortable sharing with these external providers.